minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 #### **Fulcrum configuration**

-* As the `admin` user, add these lines to the end of the existing `fulcrum.conf` file.
+* As the `admin` user, add these lines at the end of the existing `fulcrum.conf` file.
 Uncomment the `db_max_open_files` parameter choosing the appropriate one for 4 GB or 8 GB of RAM depending on your hardware.

  ```sh
   $ sudo nano /data/fulcrum/fulcrum.conf